 Why You Should Offer Them

-Voluntary benefits are beneficial to both employers and employees.
+Optional Benefits are beneficial to both employers and employees.

 Employees receive supplemental in-demand benefits and extended coverage at a good rate, and employers can offer customization and options at a low cost.